sonrabakarim/barlkk/_posts/2015-04-13-turbocharge-your-octopress-blog.md

 Here are some other ideas to eke out a just a little more speed from your Octopress blog:

+- Still on GitHub Pages?
+Host your website [using Docker and DigitalOcean](/simple-websites-jekyll-docker) for improved performance.
 - If you embed YouTube videos on your site the iFrames are slowing things down.
 Instead, generate video preview placeholder images using [Responsive YouTube frames](http://erossignon.github.io/blog/2012/11/25/improve-responsiveness-of-youtube-frames-in-jekyll-and-octopress-pages/).
 - Reduce DNS look-up time for external requests using DNS prefetching.
 Leverage [WebPageTest](http://webpagetest.org/) and [ShowSlow](http://www.showslow.com/) to help pinpoint worst offenders.
 - Look through the CSS and Sass used and work on discarding unnecessary style rules.